 Learn more about bullying in school and how this problem can affect the lives of children and adolescents.

-We all know that until recently, what we now recognize as bullying was seen as “child bickering”, silly implications and even normal games such as putting a nickname on a colleague.
+We all know that until recently, what we now recognize as bullying was seen as “child bickering”, silly implications, and even normal games such as putting a nickname on a colleague.
 That is, bullying always existed, but little was systematized and studied.
 In addition, families had less information to deal with this problem and only the most serious were taken seriously by the family, who sought to intervene in the school somehow.

-The bullying is, yes, a chronic problem in school.
+Bullying is, yes, a chronic problem in school.
 It did not come up yesterday and it will not be eliminated tomorrow.
 How, then, to live with this practice and minimize its effects within the school environment?

-The good news is that, for some years now, educational institutions, families and even the government have realized that this is a serious problem in schools and that some measures need to be taken.
+The good news is that, for some years now, educational institutions, families, and even the government have realized that this is a serious problem in schools and that some measures need to be taken.